MithrilJS/mithril.js/docs/autoredraw.md

 ```

 Mithril may also avoid auto-redrawing if the frequency of requested redraws is higher than one animation frame (typically around 16ms).
 This means, for example, that when using fast-firing events like `onresize` or `onscroll`, Mithril will automatically throttle the number of redraws to avoid lag.

+#### meta-description
+The auto-redraw system simply consists of triggering a re-render function behind the scenes after certain functions complete.
+This page documents idiomatic Mithril to trigger those redraws.